LC-Linkous/cryptography_examples/README.md

 The Monoalphabetic cipher is the most difficult substitution example in this collection and requires some tuning.
 However, even when it does not perform perfectly, it often results in a starting point for further analysis.
 For example, a high-scoring but incorrect result is still partially readable.
 What’s happening is that the text is English-like statistically with the frequency of letter distribution, even if it is very distinctly not English.
 To improve the decryption, context dependent words can be added to the dictionary.

+* `encrypt.py` - the encryption class, standardized input.
+* `decrypt.py` - the brute force decryption class, standardized input.
+* `encrypt_test.py` - an LLM generated test case for encryption
+* `decrypt_test.py` - an LLM generated test case for decryption
+* `decrypt_improved_test.py` - an LLM generated test case for decryption
+* `decrypt_improved.py` -  The original `decrypt.py` class for this cipher uses a 'hill climbing' approach, which only accepts new solutions that are BETTER than the previous answer.
+This can cause the algorithm to get stuck in a local optimum since it cannot 'backtrack'.
+This algorithm allows for backtracking.
+There is a noticeable improvement in general decryption accuracy, but it is less accurate than adding context-specific words to the dictionary (see the decryption results with ['CRYPTOGRAPHY','SUBSTITUTION','CIPHER','METHOD','ENCRYPT'] added to the dictionary).
+These results are not surprising.
+A more intelligent algorithm may be able to more accurately predict the text without dictionary additions.

 Encryption:
 ```python